Kim Jong Nam: Why would North Korea want him dead?

 South Korea has called the murder an "act of terrorism" and said it was carried out by the North Korean government.
 At least five North Koreans are currently under investigation by Malaysian police.

 But why would Pyongyang want to kill a member of its ruling dynasty?
-Analysts say it's hard to know with any uncertainty but differences with ally and neighbor China and the dynamics of sibling rivalry may have played a role.
+Analysts say it's hard to know with any certainty but differences with ally and neighbor China and the dynamics of sibling rivalry may have played a role.

 Rift with China?